-Crunchy, creamy Mushroom Arancini are one of my favourite ways to use up leftover risotto!
-I make these Vegan Risotto Balls pretty much every time I make risotto, because I always make too much (Ahem.
+Crunchy, creamy Mushroom Arancini (Risotto Balls)are one of my favourite ways to use up leftover risotto!
+I make these Vegan Arancini Balls pretty much every time I make risotto, because I always make too much (Ahem.
 Maybe accidentally on purpose!)
+You can make these in the air fryer, in the oven or even pan fry them.

-Arancini are essentially balls of risotto, that maybe have a little surprise filling inside, which are then coated in breadcrumbs and air fryed, pan fried or oven-baked.
+Arancini are essentially balls of risotto, that maybe have a little surprise filling inside, which are then coated in breadcrumbs and air fry, pan-fried or oven-baked.
 They're savory and crunchy, creamy, and perfect for snacking or serving at a party.
-Be sure to make double if you're serving arancini at a party, they always disappear so quickly!
-The great thing about making these arancini is they can be cooked in a number of ways.
-Air fryer, oven or pan fried!
+Be sure to make double if you're serving arancini balls at a party, they always disappear so quickly!

 Arancini are essentially a way of using up leftover risotto.
-They can be made with any kind of risotto you have leftover, and you can choose to stuff them with something savoury as a surprise in the middle or not.
+They can be made with any kind of risotto you have left over, and you can choose to stuff them with something savoury as a surprise in the middle or not.
 I like to add extra chopped-up mushrooms if I've made a mushroom risotto.
-Some cheesy vegan mozzarella or other cheese is also nice (We love Mozzarisella brand, but choose your favourite vegan cheese.)
+Some cheesy vegan mozzarella or other cheese is also nice (I love Mozzarisella brand, but choose your favourite vegan cheese.)

 - Risotto made with arborio rice - either leftover or freshly made.